RJNY/RJNY.github.io/_posts/2017-09-03-web-development-on-the-iPad-Pro.md

 ## Blink

 I checked out the app store for some terminal apps.
-They were all pretty lack-luster from my past experiences with iOS/Android terminals.
+They were all pretty lack-luster from my past experiences with iOS and Android terminals.
 Surprisingly enough, one stood out with exceptional reviews, [Blink](https://itunes.apple.com/us/app/blink-shell-mosh-ssh-terminal/id1156707581?mt=8).

 Basically, this is a terminal app that allows you to SSH or Mosh into another machine, and it